frostoven/ram_os/README.md

 expense of making it mostly read-only and consuming massive chunks of RAM.

-It is _specifically_ designed for situations where an entire OS is installed on a slow flash disk, but you have a lot of RAM.
+It is _specifically_ designed for situations where an entire OS is installed on a _slow flash disk_, but you have a lot of RAM.
 This script will offer little-to-no advantages for the average computer set up in a standard way.

 ## Summary